Lexham Press

 What are “angels” in the Bible?

-The words translated “angel” in the OT (mal’ak) and NT (angelos) simply mean “messenger” and are used both for human (e.g. Gen 32:3; Luk 7:24) and divine beings (e.g. Gen 19:1; Matt 1:20) who are sent to communicate information or perform a task.
+The words translated “angel” in the OT (mal’ak) and NT (angelos) simply mean “messenger” and are used both of human (e.g. Gen 32:3; Luk 7:24) and divine beings (e.g. Gen 19:1; Matt 1:20) who are sent to communicate information or perform a task.

 Who is called ʾelōhı̂m (“god”) in the Bible?